adi23arora/GithubClient-iOS/README.md

 - UIKit is used for developing UI.
 - Repository pattern used to create a common interface to fetch data from API, which can be extended if we want to retrive from offline storage.
 - User images shown in the TableView are cached for a smoother experience.
+- Error handling logic added to show UIAlert with retry mechanism, in case of error.

 To run the project, open the `GithubClient.xcodeproj` project file in Xcode.